About the fellowship

 Candidates for the S. Leonard Syme Training Fellowships in Work & Health must fulfil the following:

 - Be currently enrolled or accepted into an accredited graduate studies program at the master’s or doctoral level.
-Candidates who have been accepted into a graduate program, but have not yet started their graduate studies, must provide proof of acceptance and begin their studies by a date specified by the Institute.
+Candidates who have been accepted into a graduate program, but have not yet started their graduate studies, must provide proof of acceptance and begin their studies no later than October 2018.

-- Be enrolled in one of the following IWH-affiliated universities: McMaster University, University of Toronto, University of Waterloo, York University, Ryerson University, Trent University, University of British Columbia, University of Victoria, University of Montreal, University of Lethbridge, Dalhousie University or Lakehead University.
+- Be enrolled in one of the following IWH-affiliated universities: McMaster University, University of Toronto, University of Waterloo, York University, Ryerson University, Trent University, University of British Columbia, University of Montreal, University of Ottawa, Dalhousie University or Lakehead University.

 - Be directly supervised or mentored by an IWH scientist or adjunct scientist.